Guilherme-Viegas/Real-Time-Cooperative-Decentralised-Control-of-Illuminance-Systems/Labs_Almeida/ldr_fit/README.md

   * ldr.setGain() -> calibrated.txt or multiples.txt (if called for multiples values of **m**)
   * setps_up() -> positive_step_reponse.txt
   * setps_down() -> negative_step_reponse.txt

+Note that the office(box) should be isolated because it waits until it is readed the extreme values in anlog pin.

 3. Run [Python file](./ldr_fit.py) according:
   * MULTIPLE            -> computes multiple slopes